AusterweilLab/MPBNP/README.md

 OpenCL drivers come pre-installed on all Apple computers.

 > **Important!** The current Intel driver on Mac OSX contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
-Please avoid using the sampler on Intel HD Graphics iGPUs until a fix is release.
-Unfortunately, we do not know when this fix will be release on Mac OSX.
+Please avoid using the sampler on Intel HD Graphics iGPUs until a fix is released.
+Unfortunately, we do not know when this fix will be released on Mac OSX.

 #### Python 2.7 ####